Karnak

 4. Project secret

-A destination is associated with a project regarding the de-identification, as explained in the Destination configuration
+A destination is associated with a project for de-identification, as described in the Destination configuration.

-Details about the algorithm and UID generation using the project’s secret can be found here.
+Details about the algorithm and UID generation using the project secret are available here.

 5. Action buttons

-The selected project can be deleted by clicking on the “Remove” button.
-If the project is associated to a destination, an error message will be displayed.
+If the project is associated with a destination, deletion fails and an error message is displayed.

 Delete error Delete error